fpignataro/dialer/README.md

 - If you are on another machine you need to modify the settings ASTERISK_HOST, REDIS_OML_SERVER and POSTGRES_OML_SERVER to point to the IP of OML's host.
 Also, you need to modify the 'ari.conf' in the container 'oml-asterisk_dialer' to add your machine IP to the 'allowed_origins' in the [general] configuration section.
 After that, run 'reload' in the Asterisk console.

+- If some for some reason (maybe some unexpected error) you are starting a campaign and the process-campaign shows a message like: "Campaign <id_campaign>: is already running" you need to clear the Redis lock associated with that campaign, if there are many unexpected locks you can run the script  utility 'remove-locks.py' inside any of the containers for the job 'process-campaign' for delete those Redis keys.

+Unit tests:

 For run the unit tests just do:

 bash run-tests.bash